mbruckert/world-racers/backend/README.md

 cp .env.example .env
 ```

 Modify the `.env` file with your own values.
+If you change the postgres values, make sure to update the `DATABASE_URL` variable in the `.env` file.

 ### Using env vars